List of criminal gangs in Brazil: List

-Terceiro Comando Puro (Pure Third Command) – a Rio de Janeiro group that split off from ' in 2002 due to disputes about TC's affiliations with the ' gang.
+Terceiro Comando Puro (Pure Third Command; TCP) – a Rio de Janeiro group that split off from ' in 2002 due to disputes about TC's affiliations with the ' gang.
 TC weakened while TCP strengthened and eventually absorbed its parent group's members.
 Primarily involved with drug trafficking.

+Foreign organizations

+Group America - Serbian mafia and drug cartel operating in Europe, the United States and Latin America.
+Also known as the "Cartel of the Balkans", the group is heavily linked with the cocaine trade from South America to Europe, having reportedly established ties with ' in Brazil.

+'Ndrangheta – Italian criminal organization dating to the 19th century, operating in Brazil since the 1970s and allied with ' since the 2010s.
+It is considered a major actor in supplying South American crack cocaine to the European market.

+Tren de Aragua - the biggest Venezuelan drug cartel and one of the largest in Latin America.
+Operates in Northern Brazil alongside the ', engaging primarily in drugs and arms trafficking, as well as human smuggling, robberies, illegal mining, logging and extortion.

 Triad – a Chinese mafia group operating worldwide, including in Brazil.
-In São Paulo, they run protection money rackets, with shopkeepers in central Sao Paulo threatened with kidnapping and assassination if they fail to comply.
-They also have a presence in Recife and Pernambuco.
+In São Paulo, they run protection money rackets, with shopkeepers in central São Paulo threatened with beatings, kidnapping or assassination if they fail to comply.
+They also participate in smuggling and drug trafficking, especially of methamphetamine, and are alleged to have a presence in Recife and Pernambuco.